 INTRODUCTION TO THE CONSENTING BOYS BY PARKER ROSSMAN

-The following is the introduction to “The Consenting Boys”, the eleventh chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976), one of the only three book-length general studies of Greek love in English.
+The following is the introduction to “The Consenting Boys”, the eleventh chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), one of the only three book-length general studies of Greek love in English.

 Following this introduction, Rossman went on to tackle different aspects of the subject of consenting boys in seven sub-chapters: